 The CDRP Strategic Assessment coincides with the Police Strategic Assessment, the period reviewed and forecasted for are the same as are the limits applied to determine changes in trend.
 This has enabled a clear division of labour between the Police Strategic Assessment and the CDRP Strategic Assessment.
 To get the best of both worlds the recommendations stemming from the Police Strategic Assessment are included in the summary of recommendations on page 37.
-In this way the two Strategic Assessments, Police and CDRP provide for the first time a comprehensive review of the same six month period, with forecasts for the six months ahead.
+In this way the two Strategic Assessments, Police and CDRP provide for the first time a comprehensive review of the same six month period (March to August), with forecasts for the six months ahead (September to February).
+The split in the year for the period reviewed and forecasted for aligns the CDRP document to the BCU and force wide strategic documents.
 This is the most efficient and effective way of providing the best current picture of crime; disorder; anti social behaviour; substance misuse and activities likely to have an adverse affect on the environment.